DMVis/DMVis/documentation/visualisations/Scatterplot.md

 The name of the attribute should be plotted along the x-axis.

-> Note: This should be the same name as the one that is provided in the input data.
+> Note: This should be the same name as the one that is provided in the input dataUtil.

 ## yAxis